Starting Up A Care Farm

 The two-day CEVAS course can now be delivered through two optional routes: an Educational Route that covers mainly school visits with educational aims and outcomes, and a Therapeutic Route that covers a wide range of visitors with mainly therapeutic aims and outcomes.
 Each route consists of three units, the first of which is common to both.

-The Therapeutic route is geared to the needs of prospective and new care farmers and has been developed with Care Farming UK and Access To Farms.
+The Therapeutic route is geared to the needs of prospective and new care farmers and has been developed with SF&G and Access To Farms.
 It is delivered by experienced care farmers and includes work to take you through the Care Farming Code of Practice.